dsc-courses/dsc106-2025-wi/labs/lab06/index.md

 Indeed, without axes, a scatterplot does not even look like a chart.
 Let's add them!

 ### Step 2.2: Adding axes

+{: .note } For the rest of the instructions in step 2, note that the code goes inside `createScatterplot`.

 The first step to add axes is to create space for them.
 Define margins in your JavaScript: